Clonidine pharmacological classification

 Regulate blood pressure and heart rate Results in decreased sympathetic activity

-See also Clonidine blood pressure medicine
+See also Clonidine intensive care sedation

 Therapeutic Uses